lebenswurzel/solawi-bedarf/README.md

 `0 3 * * * /path/to/repo/dev/backup/database-backup.bash`

+This will create backups in the folder `./database/backups` which is mounted into the database container.

 Also make sure to have backups of your custom .env files, especially the SECRETs.

 ### Updating

 This should be done during a time with low expected user activity.
+You may consider notifying the user about planned downtimes by setting a maintenance message (Wartungshinweis) under the **Text** menu entry.

 On the production server:

 1. Check out the desired branch or tag
+   - `git pull`
+   - `git switch BRANCHNAME` or `git checkout v1.2.3`
 2. Run `./dev/build/build-and-deploy.bash update` from the project root to build up-to-date containers locally
    - This will also trigger a database backup to the /backups folder in the container.
-Make sure a host folder with permissions 0777 is mounted from the host so that user 'postgres' in the container can write to it!
 3. Run `docker compose up -d` to start

 ## Development